Frequently Asked Questions

 How many sessions will I need?

 I work with fixed-term and open-ended contracts.
 Often, we'll work out which is most appropriate during the first session, when I take a detailed history to help draw up a plan for our work together.
 Some issues are especially suitable for shorter term work; others benefit from a longer-term approach.
 Not surprisingly, problems that you've had for a long time tend to take more time to work through.
 Realistically, many people are limited by their budget and often it's appropriate to plan a fixed course of sessions with the understanding that more might be needed after a break.

 Sessions with individual clients last 50 minutes and sessions with couples, 60 minutes.
 Generally people come once a week at the same appointment time.
 If people need more support at certain times, I can offer twice-weekly sessions.
 Less frequent contact may be appropriate towards the end of therapy but generally progress is faster if we meet not less than once a week.

 Individual sessions are £40 for daytime appointments and £45 for evening appointments (after 6pm).
 Couples sessions are £55 for daytime and £60 for evening appointments.
 Supervision is £45 /session.
 I have some concessionary places for people on low income and for trainee counsellors.
-Unless otherwise agreed, fees are to be paid at the end of each session with cash or a cheque.
+Unless otherwise agreed, fees are to be paid at the end of each session with cash or by bank transfer.

 Confidentiality and ethics